Masterminds/glide/README.md

 sudo apt-get install glide
 ```

+It is also possiblle to `go get github.com/Masterminds/glide`.

 [Binary packages](https://github.com/Masterminds/glide/releases) are available for Mac, Linux and Windows.

 To build from source you can: